'Brick wall' Djokovic, Murray eye Wimbledon third round

 Kokkinakis won his first match at Wimbledon at the third attempt when he saw off Poland's Kamil Majchrzak on Monday.

-The Australian's career has been stop-start with 18 months missed due a shoulder injury between 2015 and 2016 and all of 2020 because of mononucleosis.
+The Australian's career has been stop-start, with 18 months missed due a shoulder injury between 2015 and 2016 and all of 2020 wiped out because of mononucleosis.

 However, he is not one to suffer stage fright.